How GoGo squeeZ Built a Successful Healthy Kids Snack Food Brand

 According to Meena, "Content is integrated to our broader campaign 'Always Play' where we are committed to communicating the benefits of play and putting these words into action by inviting families to play.
 Kids need to get out and play vs. parking in front of computers and iPhones."

 Mommy Bloggers are fast becoming a new product launch tactic in the food business.
-GoGo squeeZ started working with parent bloggers in a big way last year.
+GoGo squeeZ started working with parent bloggers in a big way in 2011.
 They have their own team and agency partners focusing on digital engagement with their bloggers.
-They also had a significant presence at an important mommy blogger conference earlier this year, BlissDom in Nashville, TN, and they are constantly exploring new opportunities to network with blogger influencers at other events.
+They also had a significant presence at an important mommy blogger conference in 2012, BlissDom in Nashville, TN, and they are constantly exploring new opportunities to network with blogger influencers at other events.

 3 Tips for Building a Great Social Media Brand Plan